 - Always Have A Little Time Doing What You Love.
 When you do something you love, it doesn’t add to the stress, but it replenishes you, right?
 It adds energy to your day, no matter how much effort you need to put into it (it can be effortless too).
 If you regularly go to the gym, walking on the treadmill for 20 minutes can be effortless routine to you, but perhaps if you run with your favorite music on, it’ll make the activity more interesting, and you learn to love going to the gym more.
 When you are more energized, you can use that energy to prepare yourself for more challenges.

 - Be An Optimist, Not A Perfectionist.
 When you have a perfectionist attitude, you tend to compare your work and your personality to others.
 When this happens, you begin to doubt your capacity to do things, creating more stress and anxiety.
 You don’t have to be perfect to be productive.
 You can think optimistically, learn the get-better outlook so that you compare yourself to no one but the previous version of you.
+“Optimism is all about how we perceive things,” shares Madhuleena Roy Chowdhury, BA.
 How did you fair today?
 Are you better compared to how fair you did yesterday?
 This is one of the best ways to improve and motivate yourself to become better than you were.

 Try applying some or all of these techniques for overcoming stress, and you’ll experience real changes in the home, workplace, and all aspects of your life.
+Psychiatrist Melissa Welby M.D. also suggests to “Prioritize health in the same way you prioritize other responsibilities and you will see stress diminish despite a to-do list that doesn’t get shorter.”
 These have worked wonders for many successful and productive professionals.
 Hope they work for you too!